jrsh44/Python_data_processing/README.md

-# Python_data_processing
-Performing identical tasks from SQL queries in Python using Pandas and NumPy

-﻿## Project Description
+﻿## Python_data_processing
-The goal of this project is to execute 5 sql queries in equivalent way using Pandas and NumPy in Python.
+The goal of this project is to execute 5 sql queries in equivalent way using Pandas in Python.

 ## Technologies used:
 * Python
 * Pandas
-* NumPy
 * SQL

 ## Data set
 My analysis will be based on simplified data from the https://travel.stackexchange.com/ website, which includes the following data frames:
 * Comments.csv.gz